Calf muscle strain

 Calf Stretch

 Begin sitting with your knee straight and a towel or belt wrapped around the ball of your foot.
-Gently pull your toes towards your shin and hold this stretch for 15 to 30 seconds.
+Pull your toes towards your shin and hold this stretch for 15 to 30 seconds.
 Performing the exercise with your knee straight emphasizes the stretch to your gastrocnemius muscle.
 Slightly bend your knee to emphasize stretching your soleus muscle.
 Perform this stretch multiple times each day.

 Calf Isometrics